-The Department has responsibility for what may be the largest land trust in the world, approximately 56 million acres.
-BTFA oversees the management of Indian trust assets, including income generated from leasing and other commercial activities on Indian trust lands, by maintaining, investing and disbursing Indian trust financial assets, and reporting on these transactions.
-The mission of the BTFA is to serve Indian communities by fulfilling Indian fiduciary trust responsibilities.
+Established by the American Indian Trust Fund Management Reform Act of 1994, OST worked to improve accountability and management of Indian assets through oversight, reform, and coordination of Federal Policy.
+OST oversees the management of Indian trust assets, including income generated from leasing and other commercial activities on Indian trust lands, by maintaining, investing and disbursing Indian trust financial assets, and reporting on these transactions.
+The mission of the OST is to serve Indian communities by fulfilling Indian fiduciary trust responsibilities.
 This is to be accomplished through the implementation of a Comprehensive Trust Management Plan (CTM) that is designed to improve trust beneficiary services, ownership information, management of trust fund assets, and self-governance activities.

-A Tribe operating under selfgovernance may include the following programs, services, functions, and activities or portions thereof in a funding agreement:
+A Tribe operating under self-governance may include the following programs, services, functions, and activities or portions thereof in a funding agreement:

-1. Beneficiary Processes Program (Individual Indian Money Accounting Technical Functions).
+Beneficiary Processes Program (Individual Indian Money Accounting Technical Functions).

-The MOU between the Tribe/ Consortium and BTFA outlines the roles and responsibilities for the performance of the BTFA program by the Tribe/ Consortium.
+The MOU between the Tribe/Consortium and OST outlines the roles and responsibilities for the performance of the OST program by the Tribe/Consortium.
 If those roles and responsibilities are already fully specified in the existing funding agreement with the OSG, an MOU is not necessary.
-To the extent that the parties desire specific program standards, an MOU will be negotiated between the Tribe/Consortium and BTFA, which will be binding on both parties and attached and incorporated into the OSG funding agreement.
+To the extent that the parties desire specific program standards, an MOU will be negotiated between the Tribe/Consortium and OST, which will be binding on both parties and attached and incorporated into the OSG funding agreement.

-If a Tribe/Consortium decides to assume the operation of a BTFA program, the new funding for performing that program will come from BTFA program dollars.
-A Tribe's newlyassumed operation of the BTFA program(s) will be reflected in the Tribe's OSG funding agreement.
+If a Tribe/Consortium decides to assume the operation of an OST program, the new funding for performing that program will come from OST program dollars.
+A Tribe's newly-assumed operation of the OST program(s) will be reflected in the Tribe's OSG funding agreement.

-For questions regarding selfgovernance, contact Lee Frazier, Program Analyst, Office of External Affairs, Bureau of Trust Funds Administration (MS 5140-MIB), 1849 C Street NW, Washington, DC 20240- 0001, phone: (202) 208-7587, fax: (202) 208-7545.
+For questions regarding self-governance, contact Lee Frazier, Program Analyst, Office of External Affairs, Office of the Special Trustee for American Indians (MS 5140-- MIB), 1849 C Street NW, Washington, DC 20240-0001, phone: (202) 208-7587, fax: (202) 208-7545.